Although Being Better is a private practice, our backgrounds are from the social sector

 Personally, I have experienced loss, trauma and stressful times.
 I continue on a journey of developing my own being and emotional wellness.

 I continue to write a Being Better Blog, where possible.
 I have had articles and blogs published on the following sites.
 The Huffington Post, The Yorkshire Press, The Skipton Press, Become Clothing, Independent Skipton and Your IVF Abroad.
 I write a monthly health & lifestyle column for The Craven herald.
-During the pandemic and lockdown I increased articles to weekly submissions in order to support people and to provide a little distraction through this difficult time.
-Online articles can be found in the blog section of the website.
+During the first lockdown I increased articles to weekly submissions in order to support people and to provide a little distraction through this difficult time.
+All blogs and articles can be found in sections of the website.

 I have been in recovery from alcohol misuse since 2011 but continue on a path of emotional recovery.
 Addressing my drinking was only the first step, I now realise the hard work was looking at what led me down that path in the first instance then accepting that things could be better.
 I know that initially it is crucial to “do” things differently in order for stability but